mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 > “Good Knowing Advisors, all Sutras and writings of the Great and Small Vehicles, the twelve divisions of Sutras, have been devised because of people and established because of the nature of wisdom.
 If there were no people the ten thousand dharmas would not exist.
 Therefore you should know that all dharmas are originally postulated because of people, and all Sutras are spoken for their sakes.”

-I think here it says nothing [is] separate from a person.
-Everything exists related with [the] person.
+I think here it says nothing [is] separate from a person, everything exists related with [the] person.
 Visibly, invisibly.
 Now that is most important.
 Is that clear?
 This [means] nothing exists without relating with you.
 Visibly, invisibly, consciously or unconsciously.

 Maybe you have a question that, even though we don't we don't have any relation with, [say,] Japan, or tree, or bird, we believe birds exist.
 So very naturally we begin to argue.
 But whatever you say, birds: I know the bird now because they are singing now.

 So we say a bird exists, but many birds seems not to have a relation with me now, but they exist.
 As long as they exist, they have close relation with me.
 So very naturally there is an idea of relation and not-relation.
 Whatever you say, non-relation means already you are *thinking* of it.
 Birds: you are thinking of the bird which has no relation with me.
 That is already you *have* a relation.

-And also you say neutral; you don't care.
-Beyond relation or no relation, does something exist, like a unknown planet.
-It's neutral.
-Completely beyond your idea of relation or no relation.
+And also you say neutral: you don't care.
+Beyond relation or no relation, does something exist, like an unknown planet.
+It's neutral, completely beyond your idea of relation or no relation.
 But even though you say *neutral*, that is already in your mind.

 So from this point, without *you*, without a person, nothing exists.
 So this is supposed to understand it because it is a philosophical background based on the teaching of interdependent co-origination.

-That, here it says, “all Sutras and writings of the Great and Small Vehicles, the twelve divisions of Sutras,”: I think a division of the sutra, I think in the commentary he talks about this.
-Look at the page 108.
+That, here it says, “all Sutras and writings of the Great and Small Vehicles, the twelve divisions of Sutras,”: [...]
+In the commentary he talks about [these divisions of the sutras].
+Look at page 108:

 > The twelve divisions of Sutra text are:
 > 1. Prose;